Splendid Isolation

 The final moment for Stripy comes atop a plateau.
 Try as she may, Belle cannot save the tiger.

-The pack of wolves catches up with an emotionally riddled Belle, who has made a death pact with her tiger.
+The pack of wolves catches up to an emotionally riddled Belle, who has made a death pact with her tiger.
 Just in time, the father arrives and scares off the wolves.

 Belle's trauma at the loss of Stripy doesn't lessen with time and the father is at a loss as to what to do.
 When he proposes to take her back to Sydney to meet with her now-reformed mother, Belle refuses, fearing her father's arrest for kidnapping.